CFSAN-Biostatistics/snp-pipeline/docs/configuration.rst

     are discarded.
 ``--minConsFreq``
     Consensus frequency.
 Mimimum fraction of high-quality reads supporting the consensus to make a call.
+``--minConsDpth``
+    Consensus depth.
+Minimum number of high-quality reads supporting the consensus to make a call.
+    This impacts both variant calls and reference calls.
 ``--minConsStrdDpth``
     Consensus strand depth.
 Minimum number of high-quality reads supporting the consensus which must be present on both the forward and reverse strands to make a call